University Catalog 2024-2025

 Privacy is a dynamic issue of concern in essentially every modern workplace.
 However, there is no comprehensive statute governing workplace privacy.
 Existing laws usually address (or marginally relate to) one discreet area of privacy law.
 Because privacy law is decentralized by nature, you must understand its general framework to properly address privacy questions that arise in the workplace.
 You must also be familiar with, or at least capable of referencing, a wide array of federal, state and local privacy laws.
 This course will cover both the general framework of privacy law and the most notable statutes addressing workplace privacy.
 The course begins with an overview of the origins and legal sources of privacy law.
 The course then covers specific areas of workplace privacy, including medical inquiries; background and misconduct investigations; monitoring and surveillance; honesty, psychological, drug and alcohol testing; medical and personnel records; off-duty conduct; employer information; and privacy tort claims.
 As to each topic, you will gain an understanding of governing legal standards and best practices through reading materials, examples, and when appropriate, checklists and sample policies.

-This course is created and taught by the Program Director, Prof. Joel Wm.
-Friedman, a nationally renowned expert in the field of labor and employment law.
-It is designed to provide the students with a thorough understanding of all of the legal rules and concepts created by federal and state laws prohibiting discrimination on the bases of race, sex, age, disability, religion, sexual orientation, and national origin in a very practical way.
+This course is designed to provide students with a thorough understanding of all of the legal rules and concepts created by federal and state laws prohibiting discrimination on the bases of race, sex, age, disability, religion, sexual orientation, and national origin in a very practical way.
 The materials will be presented in a manner dedicated to enhancing the ability of present or future human resource professionals to deal with specific problems that continually arise in the workplace.
 Instruction will be directed towards providing advice on how to deal with and avoid problems in areas including racial and sexual harassment, religious accommodation, pregnancy and family leave, LBGT concerns, handling EEOC investigations, drafting personnel manuals, avoiding retaliation claims, mandatory and voluntary retirement, disability-based accommodation, and drug testing.

 EMPL 6920 Introduction to Employee Benefits Law (2)